jdjakub/phd-thesis/all-tech-dims.md

 ## Relations
 - *Interaction* (Section \ref{interaction}): The feedback loops that exist in a programming system are typically associated with individual notations.
 Different notations may also have different feedback loops.
 - *Adoptability* (Section \ref{adoptability}): Notational structure can affect learnability.
 In particular, complementing notations may require (possibly different) users to master multiple notations.
-Overlapping notations may improve learnability by allowing the user to edit the program in one way (perhaps visually) and see the effect in the other notation (such as code.)
+Overlapping notations may improve learnability by allowing the user to edit the program in one way (perhaps visually) and see the effect in the other notation (such as code).
 - *Errors* (Section \ref{errors}).
 A process that merely records user actions in a sequence (such as text editing) will, in particular, record any *errors* the user makes and defer their handling to later use of the data, keeping the errors *latent*.
 A process which instead treats user actions as edits to a structure, with constraints and correctness rules, will be able to catch errors at the moment they are introduced and ensure the data coming out is error-free.

 # Conceptual Structure